this-is-software/auth-svc/README.md

 # UserAPI

-Backend API for the user domain.
+Azure Functions App.
+Backend API and services for the user domain.
 Responsible for things like user signup, personal info, maybe app settings.

 ## Usage